 - Access to a desk chair bungee cord.
 This gives your child a way to move their legs while sitting in the classroom.

 Occupational therapy.
 Your child also may need this therapy to help with other symptoms related to SPD.
 It can help with fine motor skills, such as handwriting and using scissors.
-It also can help with gross motor skills, such as climbing stairs and throwing a ball.
+Therapy also can help with gross motor skills, such as climbing stairs and throwing a ball.
 It can teach everyday skills, such as getting dressed and how to use utensils.

 Check your insurance

 Talk to your health insurance representative about how a therapist fits in your health coverage.
 Many times, insurance won’t pay for therapies used to treat SPD.
 That’s because SPD isn’t yet recognized as an official diagnosis.

 Living with sensory processing disorder

 Living with SPD can be hard.
 Parents of children with SPD can feel alone.
 They may avoid taking their child out in public to avoid sensory overload.
 Parents may also feel like they need to make excuses for their child’s behavior.